quixio/real-time-dashboard/README.md

 ## Update the placeholders in main.py

  1. Set the `your_token` placeholder in the src/main.py(line 24) to the PAT generated in the preceding section.
- 2. Set the `your_workspace` placeholder in the src/main.py(line 25) to your Quix workspace id obtained in the preceding step.
+ 2. Set the `your_workspace_id` placeholder in the src/main.py(line 25) to your Quix workspace id obtained in the preceding step.

 ## Debug the application in local environment